Industrial Use of Water:

 All these points merely confirm what should be obvious, namely that in a complex ecosystem it is impossible to make changes in one part of the system without causing changes—often unwanted, usually unexpected—in other parts.

 Energy demands on water

-Even so, the surveys concluded that at minimum flow the Mississippi could sustain "numerous" such plants.
-There are 17 other sites in the state where wells could supply the 14 mgd that an efficient plant might require, and another 228 where surface reservoirs capable of supplying 6 mgd (the amount needed in plants using what in 1975 were considered "extreme conservation measures") could be built.
+Even so, the surveys concluded that at minimum flow the Illinois reaches of the Mississippi River could sustain "numerous" such plants.
+There are 17 other sites in the state where wells could supply the 14 mgd that an efficient plant might require, and another 228 where surface reservoirs capable of supplying six mgd (the amount needed in plants using what in 1975 were considered "extreme conservation measures") could be built.

-Hydroelectricity—electricity produced by falling water turning turbines—is not something one automatically associates with Illinois, where waterfalls are as rare as clear-running water.
+Hydroelectricity produced by turbines turned by falling water is not something one automatically associates with Illinois, where waterfalls are as rare as clear-running rivers.
 Water used to be a major source of energy in Illinois, however; French missionaries built a water-powered mill as early as 1754.

 Illinois is not exactly rich in hydropower sites, but it is reasonably affluent.
-The old I1NR has identified 114 existing dams in Illinois which together could generate 176 megawatts of electricity.
+The old IINR has identified 114 existing dams in Illinois which together could generate 176 megawatts of electricity.
 The generation of electric power is a benign use of water, which is neither warmed nor polluted nor evaporated by the process.
 Hydropower can complicate water management, however.
-During hot summer days, for instance, demand for power is highest when water levels in most reservoirs and rivers are lowest.
-Or the release of water during peak power periods can aggravate flooding downstream.
+During hot summer days, for instance, demand for power is highest when water levels in most reservoirs and rivers are lowest, and the release of water during peak power periods can aggravate flooding downstream.